mit-ccc/MAS-S68-workshop/README.md

 ## 2. Running basic completion queries

-  Our task today:  Let's make a system that lets you describe a word and then guesses the word you mean.
+  Our goal today:  Let's make an application that lets you describe an English word and then guesses the word that you mean!
+  Such a tool could be used as a writing aid or by people who want to expand their vocabulary.
+This is called the "reverse dictionary" problem.
   (Here are [100 examples of this task](https://github.com/mit-ccc/MAS-S68-workshop/blob/main/data/train.jsonl) from a research data set.)

   - First, go to the [OpenAI Playground page](https://platform.openai.com/playground)
-  - Type ``What are some words that mean "clothing that you wear on your head?"`` into the input box and hit Submit.
+  - How well does GPT-3 work for this with a straightforward "zero-shot" prompt?
+Type ``What are some words that mean "clothing that you wear on your head?"`` into the input box and hit Submit.

-  - Translate the query to Python by pressing the "View code" button above the playground
+  - You can see the corresponding API code for the query, in Python, by pressing the "View code" button above the playground
-  - Copy the code and run it in a [Google Colab](https://colab.research.google.com/) session.
+  - Copy this code and run it in a [Google Colab](https://colab.research.google.com/) session.
 (Add ``print(response)`` to see the output)
   - Now let's run the query in a standalone python script on your computer
     - Copy the code you have in Colab to a new python file, say ``reverse_dictionary.py``
     - Run ``python3 ./reverse_dictionary.py`` from the command line